microsoft/DirectML/DxDispatch/doc/Guide.md

  Timing options:
   -i, --dispatch_iterations arg
+                                The number of iterations in
+                                bind/dispatch/wait loop (default: 1)
-                                The number of times to repeat each dispatch (default: 1)
+  -r, --dispatch_repeat arg     The number of times dispatch is invoked
+                                within each loop iteration (for microbenchmarking)
+                                (default: 1)
   -t, --milliseconds_to_run arg
                                 Specifies the total time to run the test for.